AaronLaw/my-setting/Raspberry Pi setup notes.md

 2014-09-17:
 My django apps respond slowly.
 The user experence is [bad] (http://ihower.tw/rails4/performance.html).

+I use Firefox 34 `F12` to test the page loading time.
+On my development notebook , `/admin/product/topic/28`, which relates to 19 product sources (and the 1600+ related sources), consumes 5.2s~5.6s to render.
+The most expensive part is the html files.
+It takes 1535.22KB, and the files totally are 1676.17KB (1 html, 8 js, 3 css, 6 images).
+Comparing to the other pages, which the most expensive part is the js files.

 There are ways to speed it up:

 # overclock the Pi